MikeMcQuaid/mikemcquaid.com/_posts/2012-01-04-deploying-qt-applications-with-deployqt4.markdown

 and afterwards like:
 ![After DeployQt4 directory tree](/images/a/deployqt4-after.png)

 The most commonly used DeployQt4 function is `INSTALL_QT4_EXECUTABLE` function.
-For example:<br>
+For example:

 `INSTALL_QT4_EXECUTABLE(${EXECUTABLE_PATH} qsqlite)`

-If you wanted to do this in a CMake script rather than at install time (i.e. for an already compiled executable) you could instead call:<br>
+If you wanted to do this in a CMake script rather than at install time (i.e. for an already compiled executable) you could instead call:

 `FIXUP_QT4_EXECUTABLE(${EXECUTABLE_PATH} qsqlite)`

 Other DeployQt4 options include manually specifying libraries or non-Qt plugins to install their linked dependencies, additional directories to check for linked dependencies (the Qt directories are added by default), override the default plugin installation directory, override whether a `qt.conf` file is installed and the use of CMake `INSTALL` components.